Pamplemousse/blog/_posts/2019-11-11-Use SMT Solvers to generate crossword grids (1).md

 SMT solvers are tools that are used in several fields.
 By modeling complex problems into logical formulas, and then leveraging the power of a Solver hoping to find values satisfying these formulas, it is possible to obtain solutions for the targeted problems.

-When I first encountered this approach in a class on program analysis <sup id="a1">[1](#f1)</sup>, the whole concept of encoding problems with mathematics was not very straightforward, and required a bit of mental gymnastics.
+When I first encountered this approach in a class on program analysis [^1], the whole concept of encoding problems with mathematics was not very straightforward, and required a bit of mental gymnastics.

 However, after some practice, I became more accustomed to this idea, and recently had the opportunity to exercise and study these approaches more in depth.
 Now that it feels familiar, I believe it's the perfect time to write what I wish I could have read earlier.